-The complicated tectonic structure of the Alpine mountain belt is a result of the collision of the African and European plates.A summary of tectonics, seismic investigations and still fundamentally open questions is given by a description of the recent AlpArray project by Hetényi et al. (2018a).
+The complicated tectonic structure of the Alpine mountain belt is a result of the collision of the African and European plates.

+30 A summary of tectonics, seismic investigations and still fundamentally open questions is given by a description of the recent AlpArray project by Hetényi et al. (2018a).
 One of the main goals of the AlpArray project is revealing the deep structure of the Eastern Alps.
 A comprehensive Moho map of the Alpine area has been published by Spada et al. (2013) combining controlled source seismics, receiver functions and local earthquake tomography.
-Earlier crustal models from controlled source studies have been published for example by Yan and Mechie (1989), Behm et al. (2007) and Grad et al. (2009a and

-- 35 b).
-Receiver functions have been used e.g. by Lombardi et al. (2008), Bianchi et al. (2015), Geissler et al. (2010) and Brückl et al. (2010), who published integrated models of the crust in the Eastern Alps.
+Earlier crustal models from controlled source studies have been published for example by Yan and Mechie (1989), Behm et al. (2007) and Grad et al. (2009a and b).
+Receiver functions have been used e.g. by Lombardi et al. (2008), Bianchi et al. (2015) and Brückl et al. (2010), who 35 published integrated models of the crust in the Eastern Alps.
 Most controlled source and receiver function data from the Eastern Alps indicate, like in the Central Alps, southward subduction of the European plate.
-In contrast, mantle tomography results in the Eastern Alps either indicates a change of subduction polarity by revealing a north-dipping slab or, alternatively, cannot resolve the polarity clearly (Lippitsch et al., 2003, Molinari et al., 2015; Guidarelli et al., 2017; Kästle - et al., 2018, 2020).
-Also, the presence of both, an Eurasian southward dipping slab and an Adriatic northward dipping slab beneath the Eastern Alps have been proposed by Babuška et al. (1990) and only down to a depth of about 150 km by Kästle et al. (2020) and El-Sharkawy et al. (2020).
+In contrast, mantle tomography results in the Eastern Alps either indicates a change of subduction polarity by revealing a north-dipping slab or, alternatively, cannot resolve the polarity clearly (Lippitsch et al., 2003, Molinari et al., 2015; Guidarelli et al., 2017; Kästle et al., 2018, 2020).
+Also, the presence of both, an Eurasian southward dipping slab and an Adriatic northward dipping slab beneath the 40 Eastern Alps have been proposed by Babuška et al. (1990) and only down to a depth of about 150 km by Kästle et al. (2020) and El-Sharkawy et al. (2020).
 A change of the subduction direction in the Eastern Alps is supported by geological arguments (Schmid et al., 2004; Kissling et al., 2006; Handy et al., 2015).
-In the last years large-scale international seismic experiments were carried out (CELEBRATION: see Hrubcová et al., 2005; AlpArray and EASI: see - 45 Hetényi et al., 2018a, b and SWATH-D: see Heit et al., 2017, 2021) and provided large amounts of new data.
-We used these new data from broadband stations together with data from earlier temporary experiments and from all available permanent broadband stations.
-We also processed the seismic records using a relatively novel method.
+In the last years large-scale international seismic experiments were carried out (AlpArray: see Hetényi et al., 2018a and SWATH-D: see Heit et al., 2017, 2021) and provided large amounts of new data.
+We used these new data from broadband stations together with data from earlier temporary 45 experiments and from all available permanent broadband stations.
+We also processed the seismic record using a novel method.
 This new method uses S-to-P conversions, similar to the S-receiver function method, except that raw untouched broadband data are stacked without any filtering or deconvolution.
-This method helps to avoid processing artefacts related to filtering (Kumar et al. 2010; Bodin and) - 50 Romanowicz, 2014; Kind et al., 2020; Liu and Shearer, 2021).
+This method helps to avoid processing artefacts related to filtering (Kind et al., 2020).
 The S arrival times are automatically picked and used as reference.
-The differences to the S-receiver function method are that the waveforms are not modified by any filtering modified SV waveforms.